 However, when a person has a damaged liver, such as in the case of a hepatitis C infection, the body has more difficulty processing and eliminating this pigment.
 This causes a buildup of bilirubin (hyperbilirubinemia) and leads to changes in skin color.

 Jaundice is a sign of an underlying condition that needs treatment.

 A person may need a plasma exchange transfusion in some severe cases of hyperbilirubinemia with jaundice.

 Pruritus is the medical term for skin itchiness.
-It is a common symptom of hepatitis C.
+It is a

 A person may feel an itchy sensation without a visible rash or another sign as to why they are itching.
 This feeling can be persistent, and while pruritus is generally not dangerous, it is irritating.